fivetran/dbt_shopify/README.md

 ## What does this dbt package do?

 This package models Shopify data from [Fivetran's connector](https://fivetran.com/docs/applications/shopify).
-It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/shopify#schemainformation) and builds off the output of our [Shopify source package](https://github.com/fivetran/dbt_shopify_source).
+It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/shopify#schemainformation).

 The main focus of the package is to transform the core object tables into analytics-ready models, including a cohort model to understand how your customers are behaving over time.